mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >B: Wow, nice catch!

 Surprisingly, it's a **good** sign when your reviewer spots subtle flaws in your code.
 It indicates that you're packaging your changelists well.
-When you clear out all the obvious stuff like bad formatting and confusing names, your reviewer can focus deeply on logic and design, yielding more interesting feedback.
+When you clear out all the obvious issues like bad formatting and confusing names, your reviewer can focus deeply on logic and design, yielding more interesting feedback.

 ## Be patient when your reviewer is wrong

 From time time time, reviewers are just plain wrong.
 Just as you can accidentally write buggy code, your reviewer can misunderstand correct code.
+(TODO: don't use just twice)

 Many developers react to reviewer mistakes with defensiveness.
 They take it as an affront that someone would insult their code with criticisms that *aren't even true*.

-Even when your reviewer sees a flaw in your code that isn't there, that's still a red flag.
-If your reviewer read it incorrectly, will others make the same mistake?
-Will they have to do extra work to reassure themselves that a particular bug *isn't* there?
+Even when your reviewer mistakenly sees a flaw in your code, that's still a red flag.
+If they read it incorrectly, will others make the same mistake?
+Do readers require unusual scrutiny to reassure themselves that a particular bug *isn't* there?

 TODO: Screenshot of two people arguing in a code review.